 Response:

 We thank the reviewer for this valid point.
-However, we are not aware of an approach to split the two pathways in quantitative terms in a global context.
-Therefore, we assume the acetoclastic pathway for methanogenesis.
-A sensitivity analysis could be done in global experiments, for instance by assuming
+However, we are not aware of an approach that would allow split the two pathways in quantitative terms in a global context.
+Therefore, we assume that the acetoclastic pathway is the dominant methanogenic pathway on the global scale (REF?).
+However, OMEN-SED could be easily adapted to represent

-hydrogenotrophic methanogenesis globally (i.e. replacing ½ by a value depending on the specific pathway).
+hydrogenotrophic methanogenesis globally (i.e. by adapting stoichiometric factor ).

 5. Comment: